JeffT13/PyTorch_Speaker_Verification/ICSI_Meeting_Corpus/README.md

 ### Prerequisites

-Most of our computing is done on an HCP that does not support the requests package and therefore the script `get_icsi_data.py` is done locally, and files are transferred to the HPC cluster manually.
+Most of our computing is done on an HPC that does not support the requests package and therefore the script `get_icsi_data.py` is done locally, and files are transferred to the HPC cluster manually.

 All the modules in HPC needed for this process are: